Dear Members,

 Nitrite from its Nangal Unit and undertakes import & sale of other fertilizers like

-DAP MoP NPKS along with domestic trading of various agro-inputs like certified seeds,
+DAP, MoP, NPKS along with domestic trading of various agro-inputs like certified seeds,

 agrochemicals, City Compost, SSP etc. through its existing vast dealer's network under